MarketTriage

 2. 02Filter — Transaction code P only.
 Awards, option exercises, and gifts are discarded.
 Each purchase must exceed $25,000.

-3. 03Cluster Detection — Rolling 10-day window groups purchases by ticker.
+3. 03Cluster Detection — Rolling 15-day acute window (with a 60-day backdrop layer) groups purchases by ticker.
 Three or more unique insiders triggers a cluster signal.

 4. 04Conviction Scoring — Cluster size and dollar magnitude feed into the asset's total conviction score (15-25 points for insider signals).